ManolisPapa/GitLabAssignment/README.md

 The boss doesn't like all of the changes and thinks they're too much, so you're tasked with picking 3 of them and placing them in the 'main' branch.
 There are two git commands for this, so pick whichever you prefer.

-To complete this task you should document your branch logs and (optionally) your command history You can do this by running the following commands:
+To complete this task you should document your branch logs and (optionally) your command history.
+You can do this by running the following commands:
     git log [branch_name] > branch_name-log.txt (do this for every branch after first doing git checkout branch_name)
     doskey /history > history.txt (this returns all the commands you used that are in memory.
 You can remove any commands you think contain unimportant or sensitive information)